pedroalexandrevieira/document-management-system-challenge/README.md

 - **Powerful Backend API**: Provides endpoints for **Read** and **Delete** operations on court rulings.
 - **Containerized Deployment**: Easy to deploy and scale using **Docker**.
 - **Database Seeding**: Automates initial data population for testing or development purposes.

 ---

+## Design Choices

+1. **Frontend**:
+   - Built with **React** to provide a dynamic, component-based user interface.
+   - Uses **React Bootstrap** for responsive design and styling.
+   - **Axios** is used for efficient API communication with the backend.

+2. **Backend**:
+   - Built with **Flask**, a lightweight and flexible Python web framework.
+   - **SQLAlchemy** ORM simplifies database interactions and schema management.
+   - **RESTful API** design provides a clean and scalable way to interact with the database.

+3. **Database**:
+   - **PostgreSQL** was chosen for its robustness, scalability, and support for advanced SQL features.
+   - Relationships between documents and entities are managed through foreign keys and SQLAlchemy relationships.

+4. **Containerization**:
+   - **Docker** ensures consistency across development and production environments.
+   - Both frontend and backend are containerized for ease of deployment.

+---

+## Caveats and Limitations

+1. **Caveats**:
+   - The system supports only **Read** and **Delete** operations for court rulings. **Create** and **Update** functionality are not implemented.
+   - Backend and frontend must be configured to use the same API base URL to function correctly.

+2. **Limitations**:
+   - The PostgreSQL database must be running before starting the backend; otherwise, API requests will fail with a database connection error.
+   - The application does not handle advanced error scenarios like malformed requests or server timeouts.

+---

+## Potential Improvements

+1. **Add Unit Tests**:
+   - For both frontend and backend to improve reliability and maintainability.

+2. **Implement Full CRUD Functionality**:
+   - Add Create and Update endpoints to the backend for managing court rulings.

+3. **Enhanced Search and Filtering**:
+   - Add support for full-text search and advanced filtering in the frontend.

+4. **Pagination**:
+   - Implement server-side pagination to handle large datasets more efficiently.

+5. **Role-Based Access Control (RBAC)**:
+   - Add user roles with permissions for enhanced security.

+6. **CI/CD Pipelines**:
+   - Automate deployment and testing processes using tools like GitHub Actions or Jenkins.

+---